broadinstitute/viral-classify/README.md

 [![Code Health](https://landscape.io/github/broadinstitute/viral-ngs/master/landscape.svg?style=flat)](https://landscape.io/github/broadinstitute/viral-ngs)
 -->

-viral-ngs
+viral-classify
 =========

-A set of scripts and tools for the analysis of viral NGS data.
+A set of scripts and tools for taxonomic identification, classification, and filtration from NGS data, with a focus on viral applications.

-More detailed documentation can be found at http://viral-ngs.readthedocs.org/ This includes installation instructions, usage instructions for the command line tools, and usage of the pipeline infrastructure.
+More detailed command line documentation can be found at [readthedocs](http://viral-classify.readthedocs.org/)

+Developer documentation can be found at [here](DEVELOPMENT_NOTES.md)

+Higher level pipelines and workflows for viral-ngs can be found in the [pipelines github repo](https://github.com/broadinstitute/viral-pipelines).